What are the odds?

 I think it is our nature to see hope, even when the odds are against us.
 We want to believe that the impossible is possible, or at least that the unlikely is not really that unlikely.

-I even created an intelligent bogo-sort that saves each permutation it has tried and does not try it again.
-This costs memory, I was hoping to write something that was a bit of a memory leak, but storing different permutations of 52 items does not take that much memory.
+I even created an intelligent bogo-sort that saves each permutation it has tried and does not try it again (reset every time you try sadly, I did not want to pay for that database table).
+This costs memory, I was hoping to write something that was a bit of a memory hog, but storing different permutations of 52 items does not take that much memory.
 I ran it for 10 minutes and it had only used around 200mb.
-Burns through my battery like crazy though.
+Burns through my battery like crazy though 🤭

 Maybe one day

 The highest I have ever seen the intBogo-sort get is 15%.
 I run it every now and again, hoping to see it get a bit further.
 Maybe one day I will run the sort and it will instantly sort the array, one day.
-And on that day I will stand on a hill with a long metal rod, during a lighting storm, slapping my palm against a table, while winning the lottery.
-Because hey, you never know.
+And on that day I will stand on a hill with a long metal rod, during a lighting storm, slapping my palm against a table, a lottery ticket in the other, screaming for all the gods to smite me down for being too powerful.

 You can run the visualizer yourself here.